PSMFC-AKFIN/accessing-data/README.md

 that I know I will need to run repeatedly I will embed it in my R script.

 Below are some R examples.
-I use the odbc package to collect here but it is also possible to use the RODBC and RJDBC packages.
-The getPass package allows us to enter passwords without storing them in code (poor form).
+I use the odbc package to connect here but it is also possible to use the RODBC and RJDBC packages.
+RJDBC is ~3x faster than odbc or RODBC.
+The keyring and getPass packages allows us to enter passwords without storing them in code (poor form).

 ``` r
 library(tidyverse)